 Despite being swept by the dynastic Boston Celtics, Michael Jordan announced himself as a juggernaut with 63 points in Game 2 of the 1986 NBA Playoffs.
 Tennis icon John McEnroe earned worldwide respect after a valiant, yet unsuccessful effort against Bjorn Borg in the 1980 Wimbledon Final.
 Stone Cold Steve Austin became a household name after losing to Brett Hart at WrestleMania 13, blood and all.

-The questions surrounding him as a passer, franchise quarterback and clutch performer should no longer be asked.
-He provided the answers even in defeat.
-The disrespect for Jalen Hurts must now stop after Super Bowl 57.
+The questions surrounding Jalen Hurts as a passer, franchise quarterback and clutch performer should no longer be asked.
+He provided the answers even in a loss.
+The disrespect must now stop.

 Jalen Hurts' record-breaking night ends any doubt

 Super Bowl 57 was arguably a classic that will forever be remembered by the utter excellence of both offenses.
 Hurts contributed more than his fair share.
 His three rushing touchdowns and 70 rushing yards are the most by a quarterback in Super Bowl history.
-The feats alone, however, are not what is most impressive.
-It is rather the way Hurts achieved them that really stands out.
+Those feats alone, however, are not what is most impressive.
+It is the way in which Hurts achieved them that really stands out.

-There was a fairly clear consensus on how the game script had to go in order for the Eagles to win the Super Bowl.
+There was a clear consensus on how the game script had to go in order for the Eagles to win the championship.
 It primarily revolved around a high-pressure attack by the vaunted Philly pass rush.
 Mahomes was not sacked once, and yet, the Chiefs just squeaked by, 38-35.
-With that type of defensive showing by the Eagles, many would have expected a blowout.
+With that type of defensive showing by the Eagles, many would have expected a KC blowout.
 No, Hurts essentially accomplished what had been the biggest criticism of him going into Sunday.
-He carried his team, almost all the way to another parade.
+He carried his team, almost all the way to a parade.

 The aforementioned passing limitations that he experienced in both Alabama and in his first two seasons with the Eagles feel like a myth now that the Super Bowl and season have officially concluded.
-The guts and ability it took to complete highlight passes to A.J.
+The guts and ability needed to complete highlight-reel throws to A.J.
 Brown (45-yard TD) and Dallas Goedert were off the charts.
-He took what the defense gave him and often made them pay.
+He took what the defense gave him and often made it pay.

 The perception of Hurts must change